 Toward the end of this phase, you can turn the intensity up a bit and get into spinning or try some dance classes that get your heart pumping.

-Your PLoS One “Effect of menstrual cycle on resting metabolism: A systematic review and meta-analysis” View Source during this phase and makes you less likely to experience cravings.
+Your metabolism slows down PLoS One “Effect of menstrual cycle on resting metabolism: A systematic review and meta-analysis” View Source during this phase and makes you less likely to experience cravings.
 Your diet should focus on foods that metabolize estrogen.

 If you’re trying to conceive, make sure you keep your schedule as fun and stress-free as possible.
-People with higher stress levels from day one of their period until ovulation are more likely to Annals of Epidemiology “The impact of periconceptional maternal stress on fecundability” View Source .
+People with higher stress levels from day one of their period until ovulation are more likely to report issues with getting pregnant Annals of Epidemiology “The impact of periconceptional maternal stress on fecundability” View Source .

 3. Ovulatory Phase: Engage Your Heart, Mind, and Body